 Rivers are a geological artery for life because they provide a channel for precious freshwater through land.
-Only a dozen or so rivers are responsible for ninety percent of the plastic waste in our oceans despite there being hundreds of rivers on the planet.
+Only a dozen or so rivers are responsible for 90% of the plastic waste in our oceans despite there being hundreds of rivers on the planet.

 Due to urban, industrial, and agricultural pollution, some rivers are now toxic.
 When industries around the world create toxic wastewater, only 20% of it ends up being treated.
 The rest ends up in rivers, oceans, and lakes.

 In some areas, the result is no access to sanitary drinking water.
 Dirty drinking water leads to more deaths than all forms of violence combined, including war.
 These rivers all have huge human populations living around them and utilizing them.
 However, these lifelines have little to no waste management systems in place, which has proven disastrous.

 What are 13 of the most polluted rivers in the world?
 We’ll find out now.

 1. Salween River in Southeast Asia